UKHomeOffice/application-container-platform/docs/how-to-docs/drone-ci.md

 1. Download and install the latest version of the [drone-cli](https://docs.drone.io/cli/install/) binary.

     It is likely that you will have to interact with the old and the new instances of drone.
-If that's the case, you might want to rename the `drone` binary you've just downloaed to `drone1` so that you can use the `drone` CLI to interact with the old drone instances (v0.8) and `drone1` to interact with the new ones (v1).
+If that's the case, you might want to rename the `drone` binary you've just downloaded to `drone1` so that you can use the `drone` CLI to interact with the old drone instances (v0.8) and `drone1` to interact with the new ones (v1).
 Please note that any further reference to `drone` as the CLI refers to the latest version of drone-cli for the v1 instances.
 1. Navigate to your repository containing the `.drone.yml` file
 1. Use the drone-cli to initially convert to the new format: `drone convert` (run `drone convert --save` after validating the output).
 1. For each pipeline definition, specify the `type` to state using the kubernetes build runner.
 For example: